soggybag/Bezier-Landscape/README.md

 contours are drawn using addCurveToPoint().
 The physics body uses a UIBezier path as an edge chain.
 The number of curves in a section is set by *steps*, the current example uses 80.

+*NOTE!*:

+    skView.showsPhysics = true

+Causes a memory leak!
+While using this for testing you may see an increasing use of memory.
+Turn this off and memory useage should drop to reasonable levels.

 ![Screenshot](screenshot.png)